 A sponsored post

 During 2020, millions of Canadian employees had to hunker down and work from home due to the COVID-19 pandemic.
-If you were one of them—even if only for part of the year—you may be able to lower your taxable income (i.e. pay less tax!) when you file your return this year.
-Here’s how to figure out if you’re eligible for the home-office expense deduction for employees, what expenses and/or amounts you can deduct, and how to make the claim on your tax return.
+For many, their new work-from-home lifestyle continued in 2021.
+If you worked from home last year—even if only for part of the year—you may be able to lower your taxable income (i.e. pay less tax!) when you file your return this year.
+Here’s how to figure out if you’re eligible for the home-office expense deduction for employees, what expenses and amounts you can deduct, and how to claim these expenses on your tax return.

 Who is Eligible for the Home-Office Expense Deduction for Employees?